transkatgirl/nightcore.sh/README.md

 - \[required\] input.(image format) - Image that will be processed and used as the video's background.
   - If the file is animated, only the first frame of the animation will be used.
   - If the file is transparent, transparency will be replaced with solid white.
+  - If the file is not 16:9, it will be cropped automatically.
+The automatic cropping is not perfect, and some files may need to be manually cropped instead.
 - \[required\] speed.txt - Speed multiplier to speed up/slow down audio by.
-  - Should not contain any whitespace.
+  - Must not contain any whitespace.
   - Must be non-empty and a valid number.
 - input.(subtitle format) - Subtitles that will be processed and used as the video's lyrics.
   - Subtitles should match the original song's speed, as they will be sped up by the script.